Coo-per/Jetson-Bolt-Pro-Mods/README.md

 If you would like to help with that project please help me find the messages from the rx pin! :D That project is located in Testing/Jetson-Read-Controller-Status.ino which just reads commands from the Jetson Bolt Pro controller.
 Currently only reading messages from A1.
 But the Jetson sends messages from A1 A2, A3, A4, A7... possibly others, I havn't looked into it much.

+---Below makes no sense without seeing the formatting LOL---

 The controller constantly transmits 10-Bytes of data.
 The below is UNCONFIRMED, however it appears to be in this format: aa xx yy zz data data data data checksum bb
 1  2  3  4  5    6    7    8    9        10 //Byte #